arend-lang/site/src/tutorial/PartI/records.md

 \func ppp : NatPair' { | fst => 0 } => \new NatPair' { | snd => 1 }
 {%endarend%}

-Anonimous extensions of a record are subtypes of the record.
+Anonymous extensions of a record are subtypes of the record.
 If {%ard%}p{%endard%} is of type of the form
 {%ard%}C { ... }{%endard%}, where the subset F of fields of {%ard%}C{%endard%} is implemented, then {%ard%}p{%endard%} is also of type of the form {%ard%}C { ... }{%endard%}, where fields from a subset F' of F are implemented and these implementations agree with the implementations in the former case.
 For example: